 If the DMG Preferred Responder List subfield and the DMG Mandatory Preferred Responder subfield within the DMG SBP Parameters of the DMG MLME-SBP.indication primitive are both set to 1, the PeerSTAAddress parameter within the MLME-DMG-SENSMSMTSETUP.request primitive of a WLAN sensing procedure used by the DMG SBP responder shall be equal to one of the MAC addresses listed in the DMG Sensing Responder Addresses field within the corresponding MLME-DMG-SBP.request primitive.

-If the DMG Preferred Responder List subfield and the DMG Mandatory Preferred Responder subfield within the DMG SBP Parameters of the MLME-DMG-SBP.indication primitive are set to 1 and 0, respectively, the DMG SBP responder should use a DMG WLAN sensing procedure initiated with the issue of an MLME-DMG-SENSMSMTSETUP.request primitive with PeerSTAAddress parameter not equal to any of the MAC addresses listed in the DMG Sensing Responder Addresses field within the corresponding MLME-DMG-SBP.request primitive if a DMG WLAN sensing procedure cannot be established with one or more STAs with MAC addresses listed in the DMG Sensing Responder Addresses field.
+If the DMG Preferred Responder List subfield and the DMG Mandatory Preferred Responder subfield within the DMG SBP Parameters of the MLME-DMG-SBP.indication primitive are set to 1 and 0, respectively, the DMG SBP responder may use a DMG WLAN sensing procedure initiated with the issue of an MLME-DMG-SENSMSMTSETUP.request primitive with PeerSTAAddress parameter not equal to any of the MAC addresses listed in the DMG Sensing Responder Addresses field within the corresponding MLME-DMG-SBP.request primitive if a DMG WLAN sensing procedure cannot be established with one or more STAs with MAC addresses listed in the DMG Sensing Responder Addresses field.

 If the DMG Preferred Responder List subfield within the DMG SBP Parameters of the MLME-DMG-SBP.request primitive is set to 1, the DMG Number of Preferred Responders subfield shall be equal to the number of MAC addresses included in the DMG Sensing Responder Addresses field.